 Intellectual property rights are a crucial aspect to consider when signing a teaching contract.
 To ensure that your rights are protected, follow these important steps:

-- Carefully review the contract for any clauses related to ownership of materials created during your employment.
+- Carefully review the contract for any clauses related to ownership of materials created during your employment, including lesson plans, educational resources, and other materials.

-- Make sure that you retain ownership of your lesson plans, educational materials, and research.
+- Make sure that you retain ownership of your lesson plans, educational materials, other materials, and research.

 - Check if the contract includes provisions for using or sharing your work outside of the school.